redhat-developer/devspaces-chectl/README.md

       parameter is used only when the installer is the operator

   --debug
-      Enables the debug mode for Che server.
-To debug Eclipse Che Server from localhost use 'server:debug' command.
+      Enables the debug mode for CodeReady Workspaces server.
+To debug CodeReady Workspaces Server from localhost use 'server:debug' command.

   --deployment-name=deployment-name
       [default: codeready] CodeReady Workspaces deployment name